This article originally appeared on VICE Canada.

 Ray Yeates always assumed he would die a smoker.
 An adherent of Alcoholics Anonymous with over 35 years hard-fought sobriety, the 66-year-old says that when he found out that Bill W., one of AA's founders, had continued to smoke through emphysema and dependence on an oxygen tank, he became certain that his life would end the same way.

-Although he tried to quit many times, as Yeates' health failed it seemed as if he'd be proven correct.
+Although he tried to quit many times, as Yeates's health failed it seemed as if he'd be proven correct.

 On New Year's Day 2013, Yeates was sitting in the kitchen of his home in Rhodes Corner, Nova Scotia when he began to feel ill.
 He lay down and stayed down for days, until his children called an ambulance.

-On Jan.
-4, the day before his youngest daughter's 16th birthday, Yeates was admitted to the hospital and spent the next five days fighting for his life against a bad case of pneumonia.
+On January 4, the day before his youngest daughter turned 16, Yeates was admitted to the hospital and spent the next five days fighting for his life against a bad case of pneumonia.
 He survived and returned home with his own diagnosis of late-stage emphysema and a new determination to stay off cigarettes.

 He held off for five days.

-After several months and follow-up tests, Yeates' doctor told him he had lung cancer and, at best, a few years to live.
+After several months and follow-up tests, Yeates's doctor told him he had lung cancer and, at best, a few years to live.
 He still couldn't stop smoking.

 Yeates hasn't beaten his nicotine addiction, but he also hasn't touched tobacco since September 1, 2013, the day he first tried an electronic cigarette.